-Positive reinforcement is a training technique that rewards positive behavior, therefore affirming that behavior.
+Positive reinforcement is a training technique that rewards positive behavior, thus increasing the likelihood of that behavior being repeated in the future.
 You should not reprimand or scold the dog for bad behavior, but you do need to be consistent with positive affirmations to ensure the best results from your training sessions.
 You can use treats as a reward but should wean your dog off them once training progresses, and some owners find they benefit from the use of a clicker.

-Below are 7 steps to help with positive reinforcement training, as well as 3 things you should never do when using this training method.
+Below are seven steps to help with positive reinforcement training, as well as three things you should never do when using this training method.

 Do